Curriculum

 Our Curriculum Offer

-Our curriculum is designed to re-engage learners who have struggled to engage in a mainstream context.
-Giving individualised attention to each young person allows the staff team to create a programme of learning, and therapeutic and academic support, which maximises the chances of each learner engaging.
+Our curriculum is designed to re-engage learners who have struggled in a mainstream context.
+Giving individualised attention to each young person allows us to create a specialised programme of learning, therapeutic and academic support, maximising the chances of progress.
 The school aims to foster confidence, resilience and a love of learning through a combination of firm boundaries, accessibility and inclusion.

 It has clearly defined objectives which prepare all learners for either further education, employment, or reintegration into mainstream education.